privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/offchain-relayer/index.md

 # Coordinator Service

 Welcome to the Offchain Relayer technical reference.
-Here you will find the technical details of the Offchain Relayer: how to set it up and and how to use it.
+Here you will find the technical details of the Offchain Relayer: how to set it up and how to use it.

 ## Flow Diagram